Are you at risk? Employers often think that employees and independent contractors are interchangeable.

 - Do you tell the worker what time to arrive and leave?
 Yes – then the worker is an employee.

-There is no one simple rule, but the IRS has an unofficial 20 point guideline checklist to help employers determine the workers status.
+There is no one simple rule, but the IRS does have some guidelines to help employers determine the workers status.

 Misclassifying a worker can result in penalties plus interest for the employer.